flutter/website/src/docs/perf/app-size.md

 {{site.alert.warning}}
   This tool on iOS creates a .app rather than an IPA.
-It also contains bitcode which will drastically increase the .framework file sizes in the .app.
+It also contains bitcode which drastically increases the .framework file sizes in the .app.

   Use this tool to evaluate the relative size of the .app's content.
 To get a closer estimate of the download size, reference the